BrunoGatti/quartz/content/Modelli di linguaggio/Progetto Kosmos/How i plot statistics, an example.md

 ![[plot 1.html]]

 And there obviously is.
-To view a more in depth analysis of this correlation see: [[Kosmos 2 lavoro svolto finora]]
+To view a more in depth analysis of this correlation see: [[Progetto WMIR completo]]

 ## The code